 With wide eyes, the officers nod.

+The door swings open, and Shunya wastes no time in tossing the machine gun in his hand at the less muscular officer, deciding he looks more stable and clear-headed.
 He smiles when the officer catches it, reflexively tucking it into position.
 His palms are heavily calloused but his knuckles aren’t ruined and scarred, leading Shunya to infer the guy wasn’t as good with hand-to-hand as he was with his aim and trigger finger.
 Well, that and Shunya recalls his file saying something similar—the man is Song Jaeha, a Special Warfare Command third division squad leader.

 The women huddled in the release a collective gasp when Shunya tosses the weapon over, one choking on a sob as tears stream down her cheeks, both hands covering her mouth as she looks pleadingly at him.
-Silently begging for her life, he supposes.

-He should shuffle the hostages over to the extraction site in good time, without running into any heavily armed problems.
-Easier than expected—his terror cell is disorganized at best, and Shunya took care of the group of eleven members in front of the derelict prison.
+Shunya breaks off his train of thought there and closes his eyes, his hearing heightening as he exhales, the world coming to life in the dark—and, nothing.
+Nothing pressing, at least.
+He should shuffle the hostages over to the extraction site in good time, without running into any heavily-armed problems.
+Easier than expected—his terror cell is disorganized at best, and Shunya took care of the group of eleven of their members in front of the derelict prison.

-Nonetheless, Shunya still unholsters a silencer from the rig clipped to the side of his side before using the backs of his gloved fingers to pat one of the pockets on his belt, double-checking where the correct corresponding cartridges are.
+Nonetheless, Shunya still unholsters a silencer from the rig clipped to the side of his side before using the backs of his gloved fingers to pat one of the pockets on his belt, double checking where the correct corresponding cartridges are.
 He debates passing the Beretta he still has holstered to one of the other men in the group, but decides against it.

 “Let’s go,” Shunya turns to the hostages, who scramble to their feet, scared but mostly mobile.
 He’s about to turn around again and lead the way out when the clanking of metal echoes as the long gun is pointed at Shunya’s chest.